csc-training/summerschool/gpu-openmp/docs/01-GPU-intro.md

 # Directive-based accelerator languages

 - Annotating code to pinpoint accelerator-offloadable regions
-- OpenACC standard created in Nov 2011
+- OpenACC
-    - Focus on optimizing productivity (reasonably good performance with minimal effort)
-    - Current standard is 2.7 (November 2018)
+    - created in 2011, latest version is 3.1 (November 2020)
     - Mostly Nvidia
 - OpenMP
     - Earlier only threading for CPUs
+    - initial support for accelerators in 4.0 (2013), significant improvements & extensions in 4.5 (2015), 5.0 (2018), 5.1 (2020 and 5.2 (2021)

+- Focus on optimizing productivity
+- Reasonable performance with quite limited effort, but not guaranteed

+# Native GPU code: HIP / CUDA

+- CUDA
+    - has been the *de facto* standard for native GPU code for years
+    - extensive set of optimised libraries available
+    - custom syntax (extension of C++) supported only by CUDA compilers
-    - 4.5 also includes for the first time some support for accelerators
+    - support only for NVIDIA devices
-    - 5.0 standard vastly improved
+- HIP
+    - AMD effort to offer a common programming interface that works on both CUDA and ROCm devices
-    - Dominant directive approach in the future?
+    - standard C++ syntax, uses nvcc/hcc compiler in the background
+    - almost a one-on-one clone of CUDA from the user perspective
+    - ecosystem is new and developing fast

-# GPUs at CSC - Puhti-AI
+# GPUs @ CSC

-- In total 80 nodes with a total peak performance of 2.7 Petaflops
+- **Puhti-AI**: 80 nodes, total peak performance of 2.7 Petaflops
-- Each node has
-    - Two latest generation Intel Xeon processors, code name Cascade Lake, with 20 cores each running at 2.1 GHz (Xeon Gold 6230)
-    - Four Nvidia Volta V100 GPUs with 32 GB of memory each
-    - 384 GB of main memory
-    - 3.2 TB of fast local storage
-    - Dual rail HDR100 interconnect network connectivity providing 200Gbps aggregate bandwidth
+    - Four Nvidia V100 GPUs, two 20 cores Intel Xeon processors, 3.2 TB fast local storage, network connectivity of  200Gbps aggregate bandwidth

-# GPUs at CSC - Mahti-AI

-- In total 24 nodes with a total peak performance of 2.0 Petaflops
+- **Mahti-AI**: 24 nodes, total peak performance of 2.
+Petaflops
-- Each node has
-    - Two latest generation AMD processors, code name EPYC with 64 cores each running at 2.6 GHz (Rome)
-    - Four Nvidia Volta A100 GPUs with 40 GB of memory each
-    - 512 GB of main memory
-    - 3.8 TB of fast local storage
-    - Dual rail HDR100 interconnect network connectivity providing 200Gbps aggregate bandwidth
+    - Four Nvidia A100 GPUs, two 64 cores AMD Epyc processors, 3.8 TB fast local storage,  network connectivity of  200Gbps aggregate bandwidth

-# GPUs at CSC - LUMI-G

-- In total 2560 nodes with a total peak performance of 500 Petaflops
+- **LUMI-G**: 2560 nodes, total peak performance of 500 Petaflops
-- Each node has
-    - One latest generation AMD processor, code name EPYC with 64 cores each running at 2.6 GHz (Trento)
-    - Four AMD MI250X GPUs with 128 GB of memory each
-    - 512 GB of main memory
-    - 2x3 TB of fast local storage
-    - Four interconnect network connectivity providing 800Gbps aggregate bandwidth
+    - Four AMD MI250X GPUs, one 64 cores AMD Epyc processors, 2x3 TB fast local storage, network connectivity of  800Gbps aggregate bandwidth

 # Summary